-The well-insulated private living/working studios are bright and suitable for various “clean” disciplines and purposes (such as drawing, collage, photography, digital production, media-art, performance, design, research, literature, arts & crafts, film/video) and are equipped with large working table, chairs, couch, bed, and led panels.
-Facilities are shared.
-Two studios however features a private kitchen & bathroom.
-The residents have a steadily growing range of art equipment and tools at their disposal, as well as daily on-site staff support.
+The bright private living/working studios are located in the vicinity, suitable for various “clean” disciplines and purposes (such as drawing, collage, photography, digital production, media-art, performance, design, research, literature, arts & crafts, film/video) and are equipped with large working table, chairs, couch, bed, and led panels.
+They feature a private kitchen & bathroom.
+The residents have a steadily growing range of art equipment and tools at their disposal, as well as an extensive library and staff support.

 Berlin Artist Residency Program